 What’s an Intermediate Tennis Racket?

-An intermediate racket is mostly useful to an intermediate player and it gives him/her the opportunity to test out a high-end frame, without putting too much thought on the price.
+An intermediate racket is mostly useful to an intermediate player and it gives him/her the opportunity to test out a high-end frame, without putting too much thought into the price.

 You should know a lot of things are very different in the 21st century.
 Some of the technologies that you see today did not exist during the time your mom and pops were playing.
 Today, we’ve got composite frames, Graphene, stiff rackets, Carbon Fibers, and the list goes on.